matglas/phpdock/README.md

 - drush
 - krafwagen (drush commands)

-# Fixed to remember
+# Fixes to remember
 During my struggle with Docker and getting to know the way certain things work these are some lessons I learned written down in a short manner.

 - You need to export $PATH to a .bashrc to be able to use the tools you installed through nsenter.
+See php/Dockerfile.

 # Todos
 There are many aspect that could be improved here is a list.